uk-tre/website/docs/about/index.md

 ## [](contact.md)

-The different ways you can get involved with the community!
+The different ways you can get in touch with the community